Spontaneous formation of density waves in granular matter under swirling excitation

-Owing to its non-equilibrium nature, granular materials exhibit phenomena of self-organization across orders of magnitude, from gold panning~\cite{schnautz2005} to astrophysics~\cite{goldhirsch2003,herminghaus2017}.
-Those phenomena are largely represented by the clustering instability, non-uniform density distribution developing out of an initially homogeneous state.
-Clustering has been observed both in freely cooling granular gas~\cite{goldhirsch1993} and in driven systems~\cite{umbanhowar1996}.
-Such a collective behavior leads to pattern formation~\cite{krengel2013}, segregation~\cite{aumaitre2003,schnautz2005} and phase separation~\cite{herminghaus2017}.
-Though clustering of granular matter exhibits some generic features across various systems, there are peculiarities in any particular system that need to be taken into account, \textit{e.g.,} the type of energy input~\cite{cafiero2000}.
-Unraveling the physics mechanism represents a crossroad of hydrodynamics, nonequilibrium statistical mechanics and the phenomenological theory of pattern formation, which has attracted interest over decades.
-The discovery of new features challenges the existing concepts and theories~\cite{hummel2016}.
-One may refer to Refs~\citenum{herminghaus2017} and~\citenum{aranson2006} and references therein for an overview.
+\textit{Introduction} -- Owing to its non-equilibrium nature, granular materials exhibit phenomena of self-organization across orders of magnitude of length scales, from gold panning~\cite{schnautz2005} to astrophysics.~\cite{goldhirsch2003,herminghaus2017} Those phenomena are largely represented by the clustering instability, non-uniform density distribution developing out of an initially homogeneous state.
+Clustering has been observed both in freely cooling granular gas~\cite{goldhirsch1993,Maas2008} and in driven systems~\cite{umbanhowar1996}.
+Such a collective behavior leads to pattern formation,~\cite{krengel2013} segregation,~\cite{aumaitre2003,schnautz2005,Barker2021} phase separation~\cite{herminghaus2017} and shear banding.~\cite{Kollmer2020} Though clustering of granular matter exhibits some generic features across various systems, to unravel the underlying mechanism one may need to take peculiarities of any given experimental protocol, \textit{e.g.,} the type of energy input, into account.~\cite{cafiero2000} The discovery of new features challenges the existing concepts and theories.~\cite{hummel2016} Unraveling the physics mechanism represents a crossroad of hydrodynamics, nonequilibrium statistical mechanics and the phenomenological theory of pattern formation, which has attracted interest over decades.
+One may refer to Ref.~\citenum{herminghaus2017} and Ref.~\citenum{aranson2006} and references therein for an overview.
 In this article, we study a submonolayer of beads under horizontal agitations.
 The constant frictional driving of the substrate distinguishes it from vertically vibrated systems.
-Strip-like patterns were reported in such systems subjected to a one-dimensional oscillation~\cite{krengel2013}.
-Under two-dimensional oscillation, a liquid-solid transition was found, and the solid phase is reached by increasing the oscillation amplitude~\cite{aumaitre2003}, an example of `freezing by heating'.
-However, the mechanism of the spontaneous clustering in such a system is still unknown.
-Here, we untangle this issue by combining experiments, a phenomenological model and DEM Simulations.
+Strip-like patterns were reported in such systems subjected to a one-dimensional oscillation.~\cite{krengel2013} Under two-dimensional oscillations, a liquid-solid transition was found.~\cite{aumaitre2003} The transition therein was realized by increasing the global packing density $\phi_{tot}$, while keeping the oscillation amplitude constant.
+The transition packing density is reduced by larger oscillation amplitude, an example of `freezing by heating'.~\cite{Helbing2000} However, the mechanism of the spontaneous clustering is still unknown, and the motion within the clustering region is not investigated in details.
+Here, we confirm that, for a given $\phi_{tot}$, the clustering is achieved by increasing the oscillation amplitude.
+The transition is abrupt and sensitive to the amplitude (see Supplementary Material).
+The mechanism is explored by analyzing the motion of individual particles, a phenomenological model and DEM Simulations.